ernesto-ca/Hacktoberfest/Beginner/readme.md

 Navigate to your forked repository, and press the “New pull request” button on your left-hand side of your Repo page.

+#### *If your desired language is not included in the repo then, add a language of your choice to the repo for contribution.
+If yoou want to contribute with your own projects, then you can contribute to Projects[https://github.com/wir-coders/Hacktoberfest/tree/master/Projects] repo.*

 # Hurray!
 You just got closer to completing your Hacktoberfest challenge.